CTXz/TinyWS2812/readme.md

 ws2812 ws2812_dev;          ///< Device struct
 ```

-In the top definition we create an array that will tell the driver which pins are used to drive WS2812 devices.
+In the top definition we create an array that will tell the library which pins are used to drive WS2812 devices.

 In the middle definition we create an array of RGB values equal to the number of LEDs.
 This RGB array will be used to program the WS2812 devices and act as virtual representation of the LEDs on the device(s).